- How to Participate

 - My library can't participate on November 15th - can we still register and run a game program on a different day?

 Yes!
-We know not every library can participate on a Saturday or on that particular Saturday.
+We know not every library can participate on a Saturday, or on that particular Saturday.
 We're happy to include your library as long as you register with us, identify your event as part of International Games Day in your marketing, and fill out the evaluation survey afterward to tell us what happened during your event.
-Note that you won't be able to participate in the video game tournaments that take place on IGD itself.
+Note that you won't be able to participate in the video game tournaments or the Global Gossip Game, as those take place on IGD itself.

 - What does my library need to do in order to participate in International Games Day activities?